A favicon might sound like some obscure Nintendo console from the early ‘80s, but they’re actually nothing to do with video games.

-Emphasize your brand identity
+Emphasize your brand identity with a favicon

 Sure, single character favicons can be effective – but only when that’s the best option for emphasizing your brand’s identity and telling customers what you’re all about.
 Some brands would be better served by a logo.

 WhatsApp is a good example of this, with their phone icon inside a green speech bubble.